AnssiKi/PiNAS/README.md

 * After the update install openmediavault:
 * `wget -O - https://raw.githubusercontent.com/OpenMediaVault-Plugin-Developers/installScript/master/install | sudo bash`

-#Configuring openmediavault
+##Configuring openmediavault

 TODO

-#Configuring network share on Windows 11
+##Configuring network share on Windows 11

 TODO

-#Sources:
+##Sources:

 * <a href="https://www.openmediavault.org">Openmediavault</a>
 * <a href="https://academy.networkchuck.com">Networkchuck</a>

-**#Disclaimer:
+**##Disclaimer:

-* All content in this repository is for author's study and documentation practice purposes only.
+* All content in this repository is for author's study and documentation purposes only.
-* Contents of this repository is not to be used in production or education.
-* This repository is not to be referred as a valid source in production or educational environments.
+* The contents are not intended for production or educational use.
+* Always verify sources and review scripts before running them.
 * All referenced content belong to their rightful owners.
-* Always verify the sources and make sure what you are doing when running scripts from the internet.